anishrana2001/CKA/dumps1.md

 kubectl create serviceaccount cicd-token-var -n app-team-var

 ```
-### Now, we have clusterrole and serviceaccount, we can create clusterrolebinding.
+### We have created clusterrole and serviceaccount, and now, we can create rolebinding.
 Please note the serviceaccount syntax "--serviceaccount=namespace:serviceaccount-name"
 ```
-kubectl create clusterrolebinding deploy-b --clusterrole=deployment-clusterrole-var --serviceaccount=app-team-var:cici-token
+kubectl create rolebinding deploy-b --clusterrole=deployment-clusterrole-var --serviceaccount=app-team-var:cici-token

 ```
 ```